 ACTIVITIES: What Blue Harvest does

-Blue Harvest provides technical advice in watershed management, sustainable agricultural production (including coffee), and coffee milling process.
+Blue Harvest provides technical advice in watershed management, sustainable agricultural production (including coffee), and coffee milling process that improve water efficiencies and wastewater treatment.

 Water governance and Community Development